75,000 MORE Harry Potter and Cursed Child Tickets Have Just Gone On Sale!

 Harry Potter and the whole Wizarding World created by J.K.
 Rowling have held a special place in our hearts since we first picked up 'Harry Potter and the Philosopher's Stone' and read chapter one.

-That's why we trusted your reactions to the opening night of Part One of 'Harry Potter and the Cursed Child' above any stuffy theatre critic... and BOY does it look like it was a magical night!
+Well we've rounded up some of your trusted your reactions to the opening night of Part One of 'Harry Potter and the Cursed Child' and BOY does it look like magical.

 Spine chilling!Brilliant!@HPPlayLDN #CursedChild !To be continued in part 2.— Baz Bamigboye (@BazBam) June 7, 2016